HackManMN/README.md/README.md

 <hr>

 I hack cuspy C code, preferably on UNIX boxes.<br>
-I worked a lot of 80-hour weeks, then retired in early 2002.<br>
+I worked a lot of 80-hour weeks (at just about every tech company in Minnesota), then retired in early 2002.<br>
 Now I code exclusively for fun.<br>
 <hr>